shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-07-WorkingWithData.md

 Success!
 ```

-Everything should work as a charm!

 <p class="image">
 <img src='{{ site.url }}/img/my-first-extension/working-with-data.png'/>
 </p>

-That's it!
-You've done it.
-You just made your first extension using **Shoutem UI Toolkit** and **Shoutem Cloud Storage**.
+Works like a charm!
+Well look at you, you just made your first extension using the **Shoutem UI Toolkit** and **Shoutem Cloud Storage**.
 Great job!